cesar-guillen/Chirpy-Page-Protector-Plugin/README.md

 # Chirpy Page Protector Plugin

-This plugin encrypts selected pages of your Chirpy-based Jekyll site and displays a password modal when visitors try to access them.
-The encryption is applied after the site has been generated, meaning your markdown files remain in plaintext locally, you must keep them private yourself.
+This plugin provides two layers of protection for your Chirpy-based Jekyll blog:

+1. Markdown-level encryption – prevents sensitive posts from being exposed in your GitHub repository.
+2. Site-level encryption – ensures published pages are locked behind a password modal.

 ## Features